Our strategic design positions UHS to be a national leader in shifting school culture.

 OUR STRATEGIC PATHWAYS

-To better fulfill our vision and express our values, we have identified the following seven strategic paths:
+To better fulfill our vision and express our values, we have identified the following eight strategic paths:

 Design a more integrated academic program that encourages collaboration, mirrors the realities of the evolving world, considers the latest research on adolescent development, and builds on the strength of our highly regarded liberal arts and sciences curriculum.